Why Crowdfunding is Perfect for Franchising

 Secure Financing for Underlying Real Estate

 Now that Reg CF limits will soon increase to $5 million, franchisees can potentially crowdfund the purchase of the underlying real estate of their franchise units or build on their own properties.
-Crowdfunding can therefore allow investors to participate in both the franchise business and real estate holding, creating a scenario in which both franchisees and investors can potentially enjoy the fruits of their labor sooner than previously possible.
+Crowdfunding can therefore allow investors to participate in both the franchise business and real estate holding, creating a scenario in which both franchisees and investors can participate in the potential growth and income from both opportunities.